Dimtemp/Azure-Academy/template-lab.md

     - Allow gateway transit: disabled

-    > **Note**: The Azure portal allows you to configure both directions of the peering simultaneously.
-When using other management tools, each direction must be configured independently.

-> **Result**: After you completed this exercise, you have deployed Azure VMs, an Azure Storage account, and an Azure SQL Database instance by using Azure Resource Manager templates, enabled Azure Network Watcher service, established global peering between Azure virtual networks, and established service endpoints to an Azure Storage account and Azure SQL Database instance.

 > **Result**: After you completed this exercise, you have used Azure Network Watcher to test network connectivity to an Azure VM via virtual network peering, network connectivity to Azure Storage, and network connectivity to Azure SQL Database.

-### Objectives

-After completing this lab, you will be able to:

--  Deploy Azure VMs, Azure storage accounts, and Azure SQL Database instances by using Azure Resource Manager templates

--  Use Azure Network Watcher to monitor network connectivity